digama0/mm0/mm0-rs/mmc.md

 In the second example we do a proof in separation logic that `x :> (own (array u8 4)) |- x :> (own (array u8 2))`, and use it to reconstitute `x` at a different type than its original one.

-It is worth reiterating that all of the above operations are no-ops in the computational semantics. `pun` and `typeof!` are identify functions and `entail` is a proof-only notion, so the only thing that is in the emitted binary is the call to `malloc` on the first line.
+It is worth reiterating that all of the above operations are no-ops in the computational semantics. `pun` and `typeof!` are identity functions and `entail` is a proof-only notion, so the only thing that is in the emitted binary is the call to `malloc` on the first line.

 ### Casting, type punning and truncation